cakeio-unreal/cakeio-unreal.github.io/docs/files/blueprint.md

 {% assign bp_file_id="append-bytes-to-file" %}
 {% include components/blueprint_image.md %}

+{: .warning }
+The write/append functions will fail if the file does not exist, so be sure to check before calling them.

 ### Copying Files
 We can copy a file to another directory via `CopyFile`.
 The **UCakePath** submitted represents the directory to which the file is copied.